Air date: January 27, 1961

 - Twist Ending: The invaders were humans all along.

-- Wham Shot: The United States Air Force's name on the saucer, revealing that the invaders were from Earth.
+- Wham Shot: The United States Air Force's name on the saucer, cementing The Reveal that the invaders were from Earth.

 - Rod Serling: These are the invaders.
 The tiny people from the tiny place called Earth, who would take the giant step across the sky to the question marks that sparkle and beckon from the vastness of the universe only to be imagined.
 The invaders, who learned that a one-way ticket to the stars beyond has the ultimate price tag.
 And we have just seen it entered in a ledger that covers all the transactions of the universe, a bill stamped 'paid in full,' and to be found on file in the Twilight Zone.